getify/Functional-Light-JS/manuscript/ch2.md

 baz.length;             // 1
 ```

 What about counting the number of arguments the current function call received?
-This used to be trivial, but now the situation is slightly more complicated.
+This was once trivial, but now the situation is slightly more complicated.
 Each function has an `arguments` object (array-like) available that holds a reference to each of the arguments passed in.
 You can then inspect the `length` property of `arguments` to figure out how many were actually passed:

 ```js
 function foo(x,y,z) {